cbg-ethz/pybda/docs/source/index.rst

 Usage
 -----

-Using ``biospark`` requires providing a config file and starting a spark cluster.
+Using ``koios`` requires providing a config file and starting a spark cluster.
 We assume that you are familiar with using a spark standalone cluster, so we only briefly discuss how the cluster is started.